 The things I would have like to pick up as a décor for my new places were tad bit expensive than I could afford.
 For example, there was this painting of a belle who looked like she was from the southern part of Asia.
 So there!
 The painting caught my attention immediately because the artist had not tried to make it glossy by giving her a snobbish air or making her wear expensive clothes. the painting was a real portrait of a girl probably in her teens who looked starved and depressed and sat there squatting wearing mismatched clothes on herself.

 The painting did have some effect on me and I also realized that the painter was of an Indian origin.
 The honesty in the portrait shone across from within and spoke to me.
 The fact was that the painting was slightly overpriced since half the proceeds were supposed to go to an organization which the artist supported.
 So, howsoever the nobility of the cause, I could not afford to pick it up.
-But the painting stayed on my mind for a very long time to come.
+But the painting stayed on my mind for a very long time to come and I wondered how I could find another piece of art that spoke to me in this way.
+Of course, photography courses online can help with this, even if photographs are different form of art.

 My recent visit to India: